NasLabBgu/parler-hate-speech/README.md

 Will be added later

 ## Data
-The annotated data (post level) can be found as as a csv file under "parler_annotated_data.csv".
+The annotated data (post level) can be found as a csv file under "parler_annotated_data.csv".